Snakes | Namibia

 They are a heavily built snake that has a large, flattened, triangular head with large nostrils pointing vertically upwards.
 They emerge at dusk and will lie in cover to ambush their prey.
 Puff adders move in 'caterpillar' style and often climb into low shrub to bask.
 They can swim and can often be seen lying on roads at night to take advantage of the extra heat.

-Distribution: Throughout Namibia including Etosha National Park, Sossusvlei, Kalahari Desert and the Caprivi Strip extending to Victoria Falls.
+Distribution: Throughout Namibia including Etosha National Park, Sossusvlei, Kalahari Desert and the Zambezi Region (formerly the Caprivi Strip) extending to Victoria Falls.
 It is absent from the coastal regions of the Namib Desert.

 Diet: Rodents, birds and at times other snakes.